 Get a guaranteed follow-up

 The final reason that a demo can be a better tool to than a pitch deck to up your conversion rates is that they make a compelling piece of content that’s relevant to your audience.
 It is relevant because it is customized and personalized, meaning all leads get a targeted reminder.

-When using services like CloudApp, you can capture the screen and video, then share it through a simple link.
+When using services like CloudApp, you can capture the screen through a recording , screenshot, or snippet, then share it through a simple link.
 After the software creates your video, you choose how to save and upload it.
 You’ve got the perfect reason to email your lead and share the video.

 We all know a follow-up email help keep you top of mind and boost sales — with some reporting up to 22% more prospects converting with a single follow-up email.
 A follow-up with a video link has the potential to get you even higher because you’re able to combine the “thank you” email with the video resources that they can share or re-watch.